YellowOnion/steam-runtime-tools/pressure-vessel/wrap.1.md

 `--only-prepare`
 :   Prepare the runtime, but do not actually run *COMMAND*.
-    With `--copy-runtime-into`, the prepared runtime will appear in a subdirectory of *DIR*.
+    With `--copy-runtime`, the prepared runtime will appear in a subdirectory of the `--variable-dir`.

 `--pass-fd` *FD*
 :   Pass the file descriptor *FD* (specified as a small positive integer)